 2. Why not tour NASA's Langley Research Center online?

 NASA's famous Langley Research Center in Virginia, as well as its Glenn Research Center, also provides some cool virtual tours of their facilities.
-With these tours, you'll get to see some of the most important technological inventions in mankind's history without ever having to leave your own home.
+With these tours, you'll get to see some of the most important technological inventions in history without ever having to leave your own home.

 The Space Center at Houston also offers an awesome app that provides virtual tours, augmented reality experiences, and videos and audio stories about space exploration.

 3. The National Museum of the United States Air Force's virtual tour is cool

 Another great science and tech museum that offers virtual tours is the National Museum of the United States Air Force.
 Being the official museum of the USAF, this museum is the place to go if you live and breathe aircraft.